graphpql/graphpinator/README.md

 ## Contributing

-This package is relatively new so some features might be missing.
+This package is relatively new, so some features might be missing.
 If you stumble upon something that is not included or is not compliant with the specs, please inform us by creating an issue or discussion.
 This is not yet another package, where issues and pull-requests lie around for months, so dont hesitate and help us improve the library.